 Registration with the tax authorities

-Once your company is successfully registered at the Chamber of Commerce (KVK), the details will be automatically passed to the Dutch Tax and Customs Administration (Belastingdienst).
-Your company will be assigned a VAT registration number (BTW-nummer).
+Once your company is successfully registered at the Netherlands Chamber of Commerce (KVK), the details will be automatically passed to the Dutch Tax and Customs Administration (Belastingdienst).
+At this point, your company will be assigned a VAT registration number.

-What taxes you pay depend on the size and structure of your company.
+Of course, what taxes you pay will depend on the size and structure of your company.
 The most common taxes are:

 There are two types of insurance that concern business owners: personal insurance and business insurance.

-An insurance consultant will be able to advise you about what cover suits your business activities and costs.
+A dedicated insurance consultant will be able to advise you about what cover best suits your business activities and costs.
 It’s also worth looking at IN Amsterdam’s partners as you may be able to gather advice there.